orangeeli/cooking-curry/README.md

 ## A bit of context

 Function Currying is a technique where you can take a function with _n_ arguments and transform it into a series of functions (n to be precise) with arity 1.
-The technique is named after his [Haskel Curry](https://en.wikipedia.org/wiki/Currying), according to Wikipedia, still have to confirm this with more sources.
+The technique is named after his creator [Haskel Curry](https://en.wikipedia.org/wiki/Currying), according to Wikipedia.
+Still have to confirm this with more sources.
 [Haskell has this for free](https://wiki.haskell.org/Currying) for every function.
-I'm still trying to figure out a use case for this technique because every use case that I thought I was using Currying, I was actually using Partial Application or just creating a clojure to to return a function that has access to that scope.
+I'm still trying to figure out a use case for this technique because every use case that I thought I was using Currying, I was actually using Partial Application or just creating a clojure to return a function that has access to that scope.

 The difference between partial application and Currying is that with partial application you take a function with _n_ arguments and you transform it into a function with fewer arguments.